certtools/intelmq/docs/user/configuration-management.rst

 IntelMQ has a modular structure consisting of bots.
 There are four types of bots:

-* [CollectorBots](Bots.html#collectors) retrieve data from internal or external sources, the output are *reports* consisting of many individual data sets / log lines.
+* :ref:`collector bots` retrieve data from internal or external sources, the output are *reports* consisting of many individual data sets / log lines.
-* [ParserBots](Bots.html#parsers) parse the (report) data by splitting it into individual *events* (log lines) and giving them a defined structure, see also [Data Harmonization](Data-Harmonization.md) for the list of fields an event may be split up into.
+* :ref:`parser bots` parse the (report) data by splitting it into individual *events* (log lines) and giving them a defined structure, see also :doc:`/dev/data-harmonization` for the list of fields an event may be split up into.
-* [ExpertBots](Bots.html#experts) enrich the existing events by e.g. lookup up information such as DNS reverse records, geographic location information (country code) or abuse contacts for an IP address or domain name.
+* :ref:`expert bots` enrich the existing events by e.g. lookup up information such as DNS reverse records, geographic location information (country code) or abuse contacts for an IP address or domain name.
-* [OutputBots](Bots.html#outputs) write events to files, databases, (REST)-APIs or any other data sink that you might want to write to.
+* :ref:`output bots` write events to files, databases, (REST)-APIs or any other data sink that you might want to write to.

 Each bot has one source queue (except collectors) and can have multiple destination queues (except outputs).
 But multiple bots can write to the same pipeline (queue), resulting in multiple inputs for the next bot.